 Yes, when downloading the beat, all of the stems will be made available.
 You will see this option when hitting the download button.

 Our model is not optimized or set up yet for buying exclusive licenses.
-However, in rare cases (such as if a track becomes popular), Beatopia will negotiate an exclusive sale.
+However, in rare cases (such as if a track becomes popular), Beatopia (or the producer that owns the beat) will negotiate an exclusive sale.
 Tracks typically cost over $3,000 USD.
-Message us at email@example.com with the details of which track you wish to purchase.
+Message us at firstname.lastname@example.org with the details of which track you wish to purchase.